iJEEBUS/GraphTheory/README.md

 # GraphTheory
-All side projects that have to do with graph theory.
+All side projects that have to do with graph theory.<br> For educational purposes.